socialgorithm/docs/sections/participate/tic-tac-toe.md

 ### Running the Starter Player

-Run the following command in the `tic-tac-toe-starter` directory to install required dependencies:
+Run the following command in the `tic-tac-toe-player` directory to install required dependencies:

 ```
 npm install